 Meet The Board Of Directors

-Gene mostly wonders how living things make a living and has been focusing on fungi for about sixteen years.
+Gene mostly wonders how living things make a living and has been focusing on fungi for about twenty years.
 He lives in and walks the woods near Duluth.
-Hard to choose, but chantrelles Cantherellus sp. and hedgehogs Hydnum repandum are favorite edibles, although Cheimonophyllum candidissimum, a tiny white gilled mushroom on wood that can be out in the woods in November is always a joy to find.
+Hard to choose a favorite mushroom, but chantrelles Cantherellus sp. and hedgehogs Hydnum repandum are favorite edibles, although Cheimonophyllum candidissimum, a tiny white gilled mushroom on wood that can be out in the woods in November is always a joy to find.

 Michael is a refocused middle school teacher.
 He spends his time dabbling in various citizen science projects.
 He lives in Merrifield, MN, south of Crosslake.
 “My first encounters with mushrooms were looking through many glass jars in my grandmother’s pantry.
 I’ve been a forager ever since.”